virasak/elm-html-and-js/README.md

 # HTML/AngularJS integration &mdash; [live demo](http://virasak.github.io/elm-html-and-js)

-This project illustrates how to embed an Elm program in an HTML page and how to communicate with AngularJS.
+This project illustrates how to embed an Elm program in an HTML page and how to communicate with AngularJS using [Angular-Elm](http://virasak.github.io/angular-elm).

 ### Build Instructions